THE JOYFUL MYSTERIES OF THE ROSARY

 FRUIT OF THE SPIRIT: Poverty of Spirit

 Mary gave birth to Jesus not only without modern-day comforts, but without even the limited comforts of her own day.
 She gave birth outside in a barn.
 She laid her newborn in straw.
-Any new parents in their shoes would have been worried about sanitation and keeping their baby warm—not to mention their own need for a place to rest.
-They had their baby in a manger because, like many refugees in the Middle East today, they were on the road and had to make do with what they could find.
+They had their baby in a manger because, like many people who are displaced today, they had to make do with what they could find.

-PRAY: We ask the intercession of the Holy Family as we pray especially for all refugees who are raising their families on the road without basic needs and the comforts they once had.
+PRAY: We ask for the Holy Family’s intercession for all parents who are raising their families without a home or the basic necessities and comforts they once had.

 FOURTH JOYFUL MYSTERY: THE PRESENTATION IN THE TEMPLE